Edinburgh Student Housing Co-operative: Community

 The student co-operative is home to a broad range of people from a variety of different backgrounds with a significant portion of the community coming from abroad.
 Membership is open to all students although there is a majority from the University of Edinburgh due to its proximity, some members study at Edinburgh College and others at Edinburgh Napier University.
 Despite the majority of members being undergraduate students, there is also a sizeable postgraduate community at the co-operative.

 Application and admittance

-There are currently two principal application periods for membership of the co-operative, these are in February and October for admittance in September and January respectively, however move-in dates are often flexible.
+There are currently three principal application periods for membership of the co-operative, these are in February, April and October for admittance in June, September and January respectively, however move-in dates are often flexible.
 Applications are evaluated anonymously and are then voted on by current members of the co-operative.
 A waiting list is available for applicants which are not immediately successful.
 There is no fee for application, and applicants may re-apply as often as they wish.
 There is a high demand on places at the co-operative with a ratio ten applicants for every one available space in January 2016.